✔ The Impact Analysis is about the topic selected on the Topic Selector.

 ✔ Your analysis is linked to one SDG, one company, as well as one scale and one value score based on your impact assessment.

-᥆ 100% of the Impact Note’s content talks about environmental or social impact and does not provide any other information that is irrelevant to impact assessment.
+✔ 100% of the Impact Analysis talks about environmental or social impact and does not provide any other information that is irrelevant to impact assessment.

 3. A conclusion that recaps the key point.

-᥆ The introduction of the Impact Note explains why the issue covered is important and why it is relevant to the chosen company.
+✔ The introduction of the Impact Analysis explains why the topic is relevant and details the current, metric-based, context.

-᥆ The Impact Note is objective and unbiased.
+✔ The Impact Analysis is objective and unbiased.
 It does not engage in company bashing or glorifying.
 Its tone remains neutral.

-᥆ All the statements made in the Impact Note are supported by fact and figures coming from identified sources.
+✔ All the statements made in the Impact Analysis are supported by facts and figures coming from identified sources.

-᥆ The headline of the Impact Note is an accurate summary of the full content developed in the analysis.
-There are no discrepancies between the headline and the analysis.
+✔ The headline of the Impact Analysis is an accurate summary of the full content developed in the analysis.
+It should always include your most important fact or metric.

-᥆ The Impact Note has been written in correct English with the appropriate level of grammar.
+✔ The Impact Analysis has been written in English with the appropriate level of grammar.
 There are no typos.

-᥆ The Impact Note does not engage in any form of plagiarism.
-Sentences taken from other sources are properly quoted, sourced and put in Italic.
+✔ The Impact Analysis does not engage in any form of plagiarism.
+Sentences taken from other sources are properly quoted, sourced and put in Italics.

-᥆ The in-text source referencing follows the official nomenclature (example1, p.1-2)
+✔ The in-text source referencing follows the official nomenclature in superscript with no spaces.